runeberry/ValheimServerGUI/README.md

 ## Features

+* **Online players** - Show which players are online or offline, and when they arrived/left
 * **It remembers!** - Stores your server info between sessions, and it can't be overwritten by Steam
 * **Status updates** - Clearly shows when your server is running, starting, or stopping
 * **Cleaner server logs** - eliminates a lot of the noisy debug logs produced by the server